Designed by Arthur Hills (1993 redesign)

-Myrtlewood PineHills occupies one of the most convenient locations on the Grand Strand: 48th Avenue North, roughly equidistant from the north and south ends of Myrtle Beach's main commercial corridor.
-Arthur Hills redesigned the course in 1993, bringing his characteristic emphasis on playability and visual interest to a property that had previously operated as a more utilitarian layout.
-The result is a course that functions as a reliable daily-play option without pretending to be something it is not.
+Myrtlewood PineHills is the Arthur Hills redesign on 48th Avenue North, sitting in the geographic middle of the Grand Strand and pricing itself as an honest daily-play option.
+Hills reworked the course in 1993, bringing his characteristic emphasis on playability and visual interest to a property that had previously operated as a more utilitarian layout.
+The result functions as a reliable round without pretending to be something it is not.

-Hills gave PineHills generous landing areas off the tee and large, receptive greens, a combination that keeps pace of play manageable on a course that handles significant volume.
-The greens feature enough internal contour to make putting genuinely interesting, with subtle ridges and swales that demand attention to pin position on approach shots.
-A player who flies the ball to the correct quadrant of these greens will have birdie looks; a player who settles for anywhere on the putting surface may face long, breaking putts that test speed control.
+Hills gave PineHills generous landing areas off the tee and large, receptive greens, a combination that keeps pace of play manageable on a course handling significant volume.
+The greens carry enough internal contour to make putting genuinely interesting, with subtle ridges and swales that demand attention to pin position on approach.
+Fly the ball to the correct quadrant and you will have birdie looks; settle for anywhere on the surface and you may face long, breaking putts that test speed control.

 The course plays to 6,640 yards from the tips at par 72, with a slope of 134 that accurately reflects a layout designed to be challenging but not punishing.
-Five sets of tees accommodate a wide range of abilities, and the forward tees create a genuinely different experience rather than simply a shorter version of the championship layout.
-This flexibility makes PineHills a practical choice for groups with mixed skill levels, a common scenario on Myrtle Beach golf trips.
+Five sets of tees accommodate a wide range of abilities, and the forward tees create a genuinely different experience rather than a shorter version of the same thing.
+That flexibility makes PineHills a practical choice for groups with mixed skill levels, which is most Myrtle Beach trips.

 Dynamic pricing keeps green fees between $50 and $80 depending on time, day, and season.
-Early afternoon and twilight rates frequently drop to the lower end of that range, making PineHills one of the more affordable architect-designed courses in the central beach area.
-The pricing model rewards flexibility: golfers willing to play outside prime morning windows save meaningfully.
+Early afternoon and twilight rates frequently drop to the lower end of that range, which makes PineHills one of the more affordable architect-designed courses in the central beach area.
+Flexibility on tee time saves real money here.

-Conditioning is maintained to a standard appropriate for the volume and price point.
-Greens are consistent and well-groomed.
-Fairways are fully covered.
-The course does not aspire to the manicured presentation of higher-end facilities, but it delivers clean, playable conditions throughout the primary season from February through November.
+Conditioning meets the standard appropriate for the volume and price point.
+Greens are consistent and well-groomed, fairways are fully covered.
+The course does not aspire to the manicured presentation of higher-end facilities, but it delivers clean, playable conditions throughout the primary February-to-November season.

 Myrtle Beach, South Carolina